Strophox/tetro-tui/README.md

 </details>

-# Features of the Tetrs Engine
+# Depth of the Tetrs Engine

 > For accurate and detailed information about the engine refer to documentation / the code itself.*

-The point of the tetrs engine is that it is frontend-agnostic (the tui mostly serves as an elaborate proof-of-concept).
+The point of the tetrs engine is that it is frontend-agnostic (the TUI originally served mostly as elaborate proof-of-concept).
-Very basic interaction with the engine is decoupled from actual user input or passing of time, the engine is merely a 'simulator' for the underlying tetromino game and keeps its own notion of a simulated timeline.
+Very basic interaction with the engine is decoupled from IO or passing of time, the engine is merely a 'simulator' for the underlying tetromino game.
 Consider the following example:

 ```rust
 // Starting a round of the game.